Shop and Save on New York State Health Insurance

 The result showed that the women who ate more than one serving of blueberries per week and more than twice a week of strawberries showed slower cognitive decline by as much as 2.5 years.

 Devore said, “This is a major step forward because little research previously has explored the effects of berries and flavonoids on memory in older adults.
-This is the first study of its kind — the first large, epidemiologic study of berry intake in relation to memory decline.”
+This is the first study of its kind — the first large, epidemiologic study of berry intake about memory decline.”

 Tags: